-Trading with HotForex, as with all other top brokers, you will encounter spreads.
+Trading with HF Markets, as with all other top brokers, you will encounter spreads.

 These are marginal in order for the broker to make a slight profit on all of the trading services they offer.